For Availability tests, you can configure alerts to notify you when Failed tests exceed the alert threshold, or when the test executions are Improved.

-The following table shows which alerts can be configured for the different test types.
+The following table shows which alerts can be configured for the different Performance test types.

 |Alert Type||Backbone||Mobile||Private Last Mile|